etorres-revature/Lucky_Mountaineers/README.md

 PORTFOLIO EDGE uses the Financial Modeling Prep [Ticker Search](https://financialmodelingprep.com/developer/docs/#Ticker-Search).
 When the user inputs the company to search, PORTFOLIO EDGE then requests a ticker search from the API to return the appropriate stock ticker.

-One limitation of this search is tht it is limited to exchange.
-So, the user has to know if the stock being searched is traded on the NYSE or NASDAQ, and enter information into the appropriate input.
+One limitation of this search is that it is limited to one particular exchange.
+So, the user has to know if the stock being searched is traded on the NYSE or NASDAQ and enter information into the appropriate input.

 Check out the [Financial Modeling Prep](https://financialmodelingprep.com/developer/docs/) API documentation.

 ## Alpha Vantage

-Once PORTFOLIO EDGE has received the information about the company's ticker symbol, it then uses the Alpha Vantage API for Company Overview; Quote Endpoint; and the Monthly Time Series.
+Once PORTFOLIO EDGE has received the information about the company's ticker symbol, it then uses the Alpha Vantage API for *Company Overview; Quote Endpoint; and the Monthly Time Series*.

-Company overview is used to pull the following information: Company Description; Company Name; Market Sector; Exchange; Market Capitalization; BETA; 52 Week High/Low; Last Divident Amount/Date.
+**Company Overview** is used to pull the following information:

+* Company Description;
+* Company Name;
+* Market Sector;
+* Exchange;
+* Market Capitalization;
+* BETA;
+* 52 Week High/Low; and
+* Last Divident Amount/Date.

-Quote Endpoint is used to pull the following information: Price; Change Value; Change Percent; Daily Low/High; Daily Volume; Last Trading Date.
+**Quote Endpoint** is used to pull the following information:

+* Price;
+* Change Value;
+* Change Percent;
+* Daily Low/High;
+* Daily Volume; and
+* Last Trading Date.

-Montly Time Series returns monthly stock information from the previous 240 months (20 years).
+**Montly Time Series** returns monthly stock information from the previous 240 months (20 years).
 This information is distilled into the previous 12 months information and entered into the chart that is displayed on screen.

 Check out the [Alpha Vantage](https://www.alphavantage.co/documentation/) API documentation.